rhengg/sato-documentation/README.md

 </body>
 ```

-### Note : SkaraPlayer required parameters are: 'id' and 'token', which are available on the Splay dashboard.
+### Note : Sato player required parameter is 'id', which is available on the Sato dashboard.

 <!-- ### The div id is the one you created in Step 2 -->